angelycwingz/Groq-Multi-Tool-Agent-with-Lanchain/README.md

 ## Features

-- Basic integration of multiple tools.
+- Integration of multiple tools: calculator (custom tool), Wikipedia, and Tavily Search.
-- Simple backend and frontend setup.
+- Built using FastAPI and LangChain for backend development.
-- Demonstrates the use of FastAPI for backend development.
+- Streamlit-based frontend UI for user interaction.
 - Provides a minimalistic example for learning and experimentation.

 ## Limitations